Velocity dispersion profiles of dwarf spheroidal galaxies with self-interacting ultralight dark matter: ULDM density and discussion

 We illustrate our findings by plotting the density distributions of ULDM in Figs.~\ref{fig: ULDM density rep} and \ref{fig: ULDM density att}, resulting from the fits of Sec.~\ref{Sec: Accounting for baryonic matter gravitational potential}.
 We see that while the masses and radii of the ULDM haloes in Tables~\ref{Table: rep with bar} and \ref{Table: att with bar} differ, the density profiles in Figs.~\ref{fig: ULDM density rep} and \ref{fig: ULDM density att} almost resemble each other.
 This is not surprising since the two fits for repulsively and attractively interacting ULDM reproduce the same observed velocity dispersion data.

-Let us discuss the correspondence between our results and the standard CDM model.
+Let us discuss the correspondence between our results and the standard CDM model illustrated for Draco in Fig.~\ref{fig: Draco all models}.
 The key difference between CDM and ULDM is that while the former predicts a cuspy density profile in the central region of a DM halo, the latter gives a core with slowly varying density \cite{Ferreira}.
 For instance, in Ref.~\cite{walker2007velocity}, the same observations were modeled with NFW density profiles assuming CDM.
 It was concluded that the seven dwarf galaxies are supposed to have masses of the order of $10^{8}M_\odot - 10^{9}M_\odot$, which also holds in our ULDM modeling (see Tables~\ref{Table rep no bar matter}-\ref{Table: att with bar}).
 The CDM modeling of the velocity dispersion in dwarf galaxies has been also done in Ref.~\cite{hayashi2020diversity}, where it was shown that for the seven dwarfs the DM density is cuspy in the center and tends to a core profile on the outskirts.
 At distance $r = 150$~pc the DM density is of the order of $0.1$~$M_\odot/$pc$^3$, ranging from $0.05$~$M_\odot/$pc$^3$ for Sextans to $0.26$~$M_\odot/$pc$^3$ for Leo~I. These densities by the order of magnitude agree with the central densities predicted by the ULDM modeling in Figs.~\ref{fig: ULDM density rep} and \ref{fig: ULDM density att}.
-This can be explained by the fact that both the CDM and ULDM model were fitted to the same observed data.
+This can be explained by the fact that both the CDM and ULDM models were fitted to the same observed data.
 Similarly to Ref.~\cite{hayashi2020diversity} our findings predict that Leo~I and Draco have the highest DM density in the central region, while Sextans has the smallest.
+In Fig.~\ref{fig: Draco all models} we also show the ULDM density for the smaller boson mass $m = 10^{-20}$~eV/c$^2$, discussed by \citet{goldstein2022viability} to fit the velocity dispersion observations.
+In this case, the DM halo mass $10^{9.5}M_\odot$ is distributed over an inner coherent core within $r < 30.7$~pc and the NFW density tail for $r > 30.7$~pc.
+Since the coherent core constitutes only $\sim 0.1 \%$ mass of the halo, we see that the ULDM is similar to the standard CDM except for the presence of a small core in the center.